 How to create a marketing portfolio

-Now that you know which elements to include in your portfolio, it’s time to put it all together.
+Now that you know which elements to include in your portfolio and this type of website, it’s time to put it all together.
 Here’s how to build a marketing portfolio that will present your work in the best light and capture the attention of your audience:

 01. Choose an online platform